2sic/2sxc-docs/2sxc Docs Generator/js-code/edit-form/formulas/index.md

   _Important: only admins users will know about all available features, non-admins will only have a subset marked as public._
   **WIP v13.06**
   * `get('FeatureName')` - will return the feature object **WIP v13.06**
+* `form`
+  * `runFormulas()` - will run all formulas in the current form.
+This is typically meant for use in fetch-promises after the data returned and was put in the cache _new 13.07_
 * `experimental` - this is for internal APIs we're testing, they are not public.
 You can use them, but expect the APIs to change in near future

 ## Using the `context.cache`